Organizing Your Content With a Hub Page: A Smarter SEO Content Strategy

 A content hub isn't just a nicer way to present your blogs.
 It quietly upgrades how your whole marketing strategy works.

-For content marketing, it becomes the anchor for a core topic.
-Instead of guessing what to write next, you have a clear structure: fill the gaps under each subtopic, improve the main page over time, and know that every new piece of content creation has a home.
+content marketing, it becomes the anchor for a core topic.
+Instead of guessing what to write next, you have a clear structure: fill the gaps under each subtopic, improve the main page over time, and know that every piece of relevant content has a home.
 Existing content that was buried on your site now has a clear role inside a bigger story.
 It’s one of the fastest ways to improve your seo efforts without starting from scratch.

 For